Designing Lighter Products with modeFRONTIER

 Considering these issues in the early stages of the design process and integrating all problem dimensions using a multidisciplinary and multiobjective approach, lightweighting becomes crucial to avoiding product failure and for reducing environmental impact through lightweighting.

-In any method adopted to achieve a lighter design, modeFRONTIER’s integration capabilities with the most commonly used CAD and CAE tools have proven essential to engineers by:
+In any method adopted to achieve a lighter design, modeFRONTIER’s integration capabilities with CAD and CAE, the most commonly used tools, have proven essential to engineers by:

 - automating the exploration of the design space in the search for a best compromise between weight and performance